mshepherd/body_wrap_filter/README.txt

 Installation
 ------------

-Follow the normal procedure to install a module.
+Follow the normal procedure to install and enable a module.

 See http://drupal.org/node/70151 for further information.